Looks like your cart is empty. Compare Travel Backpacks

 The skimmer’s version: Sky Train is a bag you have to modify yourself to make it functional.

 Your backpack can easily reach 25-35 pounds.
-Without a hip belt, all that weight rests directly on your puny (no offense) shoulders, instead of redistributing it to your powerful leg muscles.
+Without a hip belt, all that weight rests directly on your vulnerable shoulders, instead of redistributing it to your powerful leg muscles.

 The Outbreaker includes a heavily padded, weight-bearing hip belt.
 By using the hip belt, shoulder straps, and chest strap, you keep the backpack stabilized and feeling light.
 Tighten the hip belt correctly and feel your pack’s weight lifting off your shoulder.